Clubs & Activities

 STRATEGY BOARD GAME CLUB

-The club plays strategy board games, primarily Axis & Allies and it variants, but is open to playing other strategy games.
-We meet on Sundays at noon in the Dining Hall.
+This club plays strategy board games, primarily Axis & Allies and it variants, but is open to playing other strategy games.